Campus Life

 AW202, 2nd Floor, Global Square, Soka University

-When a student or applicant with a disability expresses a need to remove social barriers, and the university does not impose an excessive burden on the student, the university will endeavor to make necessary and reasonable consideration to remove social barriers according to the individual circumstances so as not to infringe on the rights and interests of the person with a disability.
+When a student or applicant with a disability expresses a need for the removal of social barriers, and the burden associated with doing so is not excessive, this university will endeavor to make necessary and reasonable adjustments to the learning environment in accordance with individual circumstances, so as not to infringe upon the rights and interests of persons with disabilities.

 Target Audience